garfr/bcc/docs/language.md

 end
 ```

+The return type can also be inferred as void if it is omitted.

 A statement can be one of many forms, so instead of naming them all, I will just give examples.

 ## Statement Examples